-Juvenile Rheumatoid Arthritis
+Juvenile Idiopathic Arthritis

-(JRA; Juvenile Chronic Polyarthritis; Stills Disease)
+(JIA; Juvenile Rheumatoid Arthritis; JRA; Juvenile Chronic Polyarthritis; Stills Disease)

-There are 5 major types of JRA:
+There are five major types:

-- Pauciarticular JRA—4 or less joints are affected in the first 6 months of illness
+- Pauciarticular—four or less joints are affected

-- Polyarticular JRA—5 or more joints are affected
+- Polyarticular—five or more joints are affected

 Copyright © Nucleus Medical Media, Inc.